 The following is the GCG self-assessment results in Semesters I and II of 2022 , individually and consolidated:

 |GCG Implementation Self-Assessment Results|

 |Bank CIMB Niaga (Individually)||2||Bank Governance Rating is 2 (GOOD), which reflects that Bank management has adequately applied the Good Governance principles|

 |CIMB Niaga Auto Finance (CNAF)||2||CNAF Governance Rating is 2 (GOOD), which reflects that CNAF generally has complied with the Governance provisions and principles.|

-Each subsidiary, CNAF and CNS are also conducts a GCG self-assessment in accordance with OJK Governance provisions related to its business activities as a Financing Company and Securities Company.
+The Bank’s subsidiaries, CNAF and CNS, have also carried out a GCG self-assessment in 2022 in accordance with OJK Governance provisions related to their business activities as a Financing Company and Securities Company.

 RECOMMENDATION AND FOLLOW-UP

 In 2022, CIMB Niaga GCG implementation, for bank-only and in a consolidated manner, achieved an overall rating of 2 (Good).
 Based on this outcome, the Bank and its subsidiaries are deemed adequate in applying Governance principles in general, despite several identifiable weaknesses in the Governance aspect.

 Recommendations for the 2022 self-assessment include strengthening the governance process to support an effective internal control system and maintain risk governance.
 The Bank and its subsidiaries will follow up on these recommendations.